Conophytum marginatum Lavis

-Conophytum marginatum is a small, almost stemless succulent perennial that freely produces offsets, forming mats of 20 to 100 bodies.
+Conophytum marginatum is a small, almost stemless succulent that freely produces offsets, forming mats of 20 to 100 bodies.
 The paired leaves are v-shaped, up to 1.2 inches (3 cm) tall, pale green to yellowish-green or reddish with dark green spots and reddish margins.
-The solitary flowers are showy, daisy-like, pink to purple, appear in fall and usually stay open for a few days.
+The solitary flowers are showy, daisy-like, pink to purple, appear in fall, and usually stay open for a few days.

 How to Grow and Care

 Most Conophytums need bright light but do not like too much intense sunlight.
 To avoid sunburn, place them in a position to receive a few hours of full sun in cooler periods of the day.

 These plants thrive best in a porous growing medium that will drain quickly.
 Use a commercial succulent soil specially designed for growing succulents or make your own mix.